davele-itsme/davele-itsme/README.md

 - 👋 Hi, I’m David Le.
-- 👀 I’m interested in front-end, back-end developemnt for web and desktop applications.
+- 👀 I’m interested in front-end, back-end developemnt for web, mobile and desktop applications.
 - 🌱 I’m currently learning React, Python.
 - 💞️ I’m looking to collaborate on inspiring, impactful projects.
 - 📫 How to reach me: ledaodavid@gmail.com
+- 💻 Technologies: Java, C#, HTML, CSS, JS

 <!---
 davele-itsme/davele-itsme is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.